NOT SO SWEET

 Another food that's high on the glycemic index is white rice.
 Harvard researchers have found that the more white rice people eat, the higher their risk for developing diabetes.
 Brown rice is somewhat lower on the glycemic scale, but whenever possible, pick grains like quinoa, farro, bulgur wheat, or barley instead.

-People in a hurry often reach for energy and protein bars, but most contain high fructose corn syrup and have sugar content similar to candy bars.
+People in a hurry often reach for energy and protein bars, but most bars contain high fructose corn syrup and have sugar content similar to candy bars.
 The Joslin Diabetes Center suggests choosing bars with 90 to 260 calories, at least 3 grams of fiber, and a balance of other nutrients.

 While the rolled oats and other whole grains often found in granola can be good sources of fiber, packaged granolas tend to be sweetened with sugar or honey.
 Nutritionist Laurie R. Simon says diabetics should look for packaged foods that contain no more than 10 grams of sugar per serving.